thud/eccdemo/README.md

 # ECC Demo Video
 This repo contains the code used to render all clips in my Elliptic Curve maths project video.

+ A rendered version of the full video is available on [youtube](https://youtu.be/aHazP4NGrlk).

 Order of clips in video
 1. cryptography.py
 2. modulararithmetic.py